Tarrasch/arashrouhani.com/papers.md

 # Master thesis

-My greatest academic contribution as of yet is my master thesi.
+My greatest academic contribution as of yet is my master thesis.
 I embarked on the topic of **Stack Traces for Haskell**. [[PDF]][master-thesis] (April 2014)

 [master-thesis]: /papers/master-thesis.pdf